jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 08.md

 Observing of the weave surrounding the monolith revealed the prayer was rejected.
 Sal insisted on making his own offering.
 With Enoch’s assistance, and a sharp blow to draw blood, the offering was made.
 The flames answered by searing Enoch's arm, leaving a deep burn.
 He bore the injury with composure and insisted we continue.

 Prior to departure, I cleansed the monolith with a simple spell.
 An image emerged, etched deep into the stone.
-Enoch explained it represented a god and its herald: Kosef, the volcano itself, and the celestial that rises from its depths.
+Enoch explained it was a god and its herald: Kossuf, the Firelord, and Xakkor, he who sleeps in fire.
+The volcano was named Vorrukai.
 The figure’s face was masked, wings flared wide, twin blades drawn.
 The likeness to Xalithea, the Forever Blade, was unmistakable.
 I observed it carefully, considering its implications.

 We pressed onward, intent on finding a secure campsite for the night.